 Photo by Paul Henry Studios

-A passionate advocate of new works, her first solo album Rhythm of Silence, featuring 21st century piano music from the U.S., Italy, and Netherlands, was released in January 2016 through Belarca, distributed internationally by Naxos Records.
+Tazawa's recent solo album Rhythm of Silence, featuring 21st-century piano works, was released through Belarca Records, distributed internationally by Naxos.
 The recording has been featured on Gramophone UK: Gramophone Awards 2016 as "such intelligent programme-building and committed performances warrant serious attention and exposure."

 Currently located in Atlanta, Tazawa is on the Collaborative Piano faculty at Emory University and Kennesaw State University.